 Part-time study requires daytime weekday attendance

 The Labour Law and Corporate Governance LLM offers a range of units for students planning to specialise in employment and company law matters.
 It examines labour law and corporate governance from both an economic and socio-political perspective.
-The units cover the international legal framework, trade, employment and human rights, taking both a practical and a theoretical view.
-The programme opens doors to a wide variety of future careers in law, finance and global governance.
+The programme covers the international legal framework, trade, employment and human rights, taking both a practical and a theoretical view.
+This LLM opens doors to a wide variety of future careers in law, finance and global governance.

-Our Centre of Law and Enterprise Research Centre webpages demonstrate our breadth of critical scholarship, teaching and public engagement towards business enterprise and the dedication to progressive and innovative thinking.
+Our Centre of Law and Enterprise highlights our breadth of critical scholarship, teaching and public engagement in business enterprise and our dedication to progressive and innovative thinking.